ferewi/tf-laplace/README.md

 ```
 This will install all the following dependencies that are needed:
 * numpy
-* tensorflow (2.5)
+* tensorflow (v2.5)
 * tensorflow_probability

-It will also install the following libraries that are just needed to run
+It will also install the following libraries that are needed to run
-the demo in the provided jupyter notebook:
+the demo in the provided jupyter notebook and the experiments in
+`experiments.py`:
 * matplotlib
 * pandas
+* sklearn

-## Getting Started
+## Usage
 This mini-example as well as the demo provided in the jupyter notebook
 demonstrate how to use this library to approximate the posterior
 distribution of a neural network trained on a synthetic multi-label
 classification dataset.
-This dataset is also contained in this repository
+This dataset is contained in the
-in the "experiments" package.
+`experiments/dataset.py` module.

 ```python
 # standard imports